 Watch your tone—your gray tone that is

 If you haven't gotten it by now, shade matters when choosing gray for your kitchen cabinet color.
 If you’re the traditional type, darken it up with a smoky gray.
-Go light for a contemporary, chic style or a distressed barnwood to unleash the shabby-chic in you.
+Go light for a contemporary, chic style or a distressed barn wood to unleash your chic side.
 Unlike some other cabinet colors, grays will offer the perfect balance of warmth and neutrality, working well for any size kitchen and style.
 Whatever you choose, make it work for your space to create a timeless look of your own.
 Happy remodeling!